cfw-guide/cemu.cfw.guide/docs/faq.md

 No, Cemu will never support 32-bit systems.
 32-bit applications can only use up to 4GB of RAM, which Cemu frequently exceeds.

-## Does Cemu support MacOS or Linux?
+## Does Cemu support macOS or Linux?

-While Cemu have stated in the past that a Linux build is planned in the distant future, currently no builds are available for MacOS or Linux.

-Many users have managed to get Cemu working in [Wine](https://www.winehq.org/), however for best performance, we recommend running the emulator on Windows only.
+Yes, builds are available for both macOS and Linux.
+There are a number of caveats however:

+- Network functions are disabled on non-Windows builds
+- Performance is limited on Linux, and extremely limited on macOS
+- Compatibility is limited on macOS and you will be more likely come across bugs

+For Linux users, we suggest using [Wine](https://www.winehq.org/) and [Lutris](https://lutris.net/) to run Cemu.
+If you have an Intel Mac, we suggest running Bootcamp to install Windows, and to run Cemu there instead.
+If you have an Apple Silicon Mac, or don't want to install Windows on your Intel Mac, I have written an installation guide on my personal site at [cemu.emiyl.com/installation](https://cemu.emiyl.com/installation).

 ## How do I play games if I do not have a Wii U?